marthtz/CarND-T2P5-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)
 To choose N (number of future prediction) and dt (update time step) to considerations have to be made.
 First, they have to match roughly the vehicle that is controlled.
 A car can drive quite fast and travels a fair distance in a short amount of time (e.g. ~28m at 100km/h).
 Therefore, N and dt shouldn't make a prediction too far in the future.
 Second, both parameters define the number of variables that are optimized by the MPC and drive the computational cost.
-I first started with N = 10 and dt = 0.15, which corresponds to a prediction horizon of 1.5 sec.
+I first started with ```N = 10``` and ```dt = 0.15```, which corresponds to a prediction horizon of 1.5 sec.
 I chose to start with a dt to be larger than the added latency so that the latenct didn't matter at this point of time.
 Later in the project I reduced dt to 0.05 to see the effects of latency.
-I kept N = 10 in order to keep the processing load low (prediction horizon 0.5 sec).
+I kept ```N = 10``` in order to keep the processing load low (prediction horizon 0.5 sec).
 Given that the car travels quite fast on the track I think the chosen values are reasonable.

 ## Polynomial Fitting and MPC Preprocessing
 The simulator returns all coordinates and orientation in global coordinates.
 However, transforming these global values to the car's coordinate systems simplifies calculations a lot.
 The transformation is a standard 2-D transfomation shown in previous lessons and that was used in previous projects (e.g. Particle Filter) as well: